- Benefits & Features

 Car and Taxi Services

 For travel from most New York City airports to Manhattan, you will find taxi stands outside every terminal.
 Please do not accept rides from anyone who approaches you.
 Please wait at a taxi transportation booth outside of the terminal.
 These booths will be clearly marked.

 Please note the flat fare for yellow taxis from JFK is $52 plus tolls and optional tip.
 There is no flat-rate service between LGA and Manhattan, but a typical ride into midtown will cost between $25-$40 (depending on traffic) plus tolls and optional tip.

 If you would like to arrange car service in advance, there are a number of car services servicing the New York area.
 Below is a short list of car service providers:

 Four Manhattan bus lines stop in front of the main entrance to the Columbia campus which has main entrances at 116th Street and Broadway and 116th Street and Amsterdam Avenue.

 The #1 train provides direct access to the Columbia University Campus.
 The station stop is 116th Street and Broadway. #1 train route and station stops.

 If you require special accommodations while on campus, Columbia’s Disability Services office can coordinate reasonable accommodations and support services for Columbia visitors.
 Accommodations include note taking, sign language interpreters, or assistive technology.
-Please notify your program manager at least 10 days in advance of the program to request these services.
+Please notify your program manager at least three weeks in advance of the program to request these services.
 Certain accommodations, such as sign-language interpreting services, require advance notice to coordinate.

 Please note that you are responsible for complying with all visa and other applicable US regulations.
 Because our programs are short-term professional development programs, and not degree granting, generally our students do not require a student visa, but a B1 business visa.